SVGAPlus/SVGAPlus/packages/renderer.pixi/README.md

 ## Customize your PIXI Renderer

-You can access pixi stuff from here:
+You can access all pixi stuffs from here:

 ```ts
 const player = new SVGAPlus({